 2.1.
 Boxers

 2.1.1.
-The categories of boxers are determined in most cases by the year that the boxer is born and not date of birth with the exception of Minors where the category entry date is determined by date of birth.
+The categories of Boxers are determined in most cases by the year that the Boxer is born and not date of birth except for Minors where the category entry date is determined by date of birth.